BoBoBalloon/InnovativeItemsDOCS/README.md

 # Abilities

 Abilities allow you to give your custom items extra flavor and provide a greater experience to your players.
 Just like the items section, you can find the *abilities* folder inside the root directory for the plugin.
 From there you can place a .yml file into it.
 You can add as many .yml files as you like into the folder.
-You can have as many abilities as you like stored in each .yml file.
+If you have the premium version of the plugin you can have as many abilities as you like stored in each .yml file.
 This allows you to organize your abilities by preference.

 An example for an ability is provided below, a full overview of the ability config section can be found [here](https://github.com/BoBoBalloon/InnovativeItemsDOCS/wiki/Custom-Abilities):